-Licking Heights South is a public elementary school in Pataskala.
+Licking Heights South is a public elementary school in New Albany.
 The principal of Licking Heights South is Miss.
-Renae E. Schwartz and can be contacted at firstname.lastname@example.org.
-592 students attend Licking Heights South and identify mostly as Multiracial; White, non-Hispanic; and Hispanic.
+Renae E. Schwartz, whose e-mail is firstname.lastname@example.org.
+592 students attend Licking Heights South and identify primarily as Multiracial; White, non-Hispanic; and Hispanic.
 31% of the 592 students here are classified as "economically disadvantaged", and 38% get reduced lunch prices.
-The student to teacher ratio at Licking Heights South is 18:1.
+The ratio of students to teachers at Licking Heights South is 18:1.
 Licking Heights North is one of the nearest elementary schools.

 - Ceramics sculpture

 - Computer arts

 - P.E. classes

 |Students eligible for free or reduced-price lunch program||38%||38%|

 Excellent parent teacher involvement.
 They really take the time to ensure our child is cared for regardless of wether or not they are behind neutral or advanced.